jiaruxu233/Jigsaw-Unintended-Bias-in-Toxicity-Classification/README.md

 Transfer learning is one of the most important method to train a state-of-the-art NLP model after the [Ulmfit Paper](https://arxiv.org/abs/1801.06146) & [Google Bert](https://github.com/google-research/bert) came out.
 Fine-tuning Bert & GPT2 requires huge computation power, but the conclusion is -- it totally worth it.

-NLP is develping rapidly!
+NLP is developing rapidly!
 Single Bert Base Model without any preprocessing or custom loss can easily reach a relatively high score, let alone great a mount of paper about advanced fine-tuning skill.

 For us, plug and play fine-tuning Bert can slightly outperform an elaborate LSTM model.
 Then, we do a bunch of work to improve the Bert and copy and paste the same approach to fine-tuning a OpenAI GPT2 Model.